darkrenaissance/darkfi/doc/src/arch/p2p-network.md

 copies them to a ring buffer and handshakes them periodically.
 If they respond, the `last_seen` is updated, otherwise nothing happens.
 This is loosely based on Monero's `IDLE_HANDSHAKE` protocol.
-[STATUS: COMPLETE/ REEVALUATE - testing]
+[STATUS: COMPLETE/ REEVALUATE/ TESTING]

 * SeedsyncSession: on receiving whitelisted peers, append them to greylist.
 [STATUS: INCOMPLETE/ FIXME]

 * ProtocolAddress: On receiving an address, append it to the greylist.
 On receiving get_addr, fetch an address from the whitelist.
-[STATUS COMPLETE
+[STATUS COMPLETE/ TESTING].
-- testing].

 * ProtocolSeed: Send our address to the seed node, and on receiving addresses, append them to the whitelist.
 [STATUS: INCOMPLETE/ FIXME]